MickeyJsquad/IT-C-544---System-Administration-Project/milestone5/milestone5.md

 - Frequency of backups
     - Full backups, incremental backups, and differential backups
     - Choose type based on recovery objectives and storage efficiency

+Full backups will be made once every six months.
+Incremental backups will be made once each month.
+Differential backups will be made once each week.
 - Storage Media
     - Local disks, NAS, SAN, or cloud storage
     - Ensure redundancy across multiple storage locations